g0tie/hacking_scripts/Readme.md

 - **testUserAgents.py**: Make request with custom user-agent based on a text list passed as argument to test server responses
 - **crackMD5bySalt.py**: Crack MD5 hash with known salt using a wordlist

+### Bash
+- **lower_name_permutations.sh**: Script to generate a new wordlist of lowercase username permutations based on an existing username wordlist